 On September 26, 2019, we closed a US\$12.0 million Debenture with Vision Leader, a wholly-owned subsidiary of ORI.
-The Debenture bears interest at 10% per annum, and initially matured on September 26, 2020.
-Subsequent to April 30, 2020, the maturity date of the Debenture, and the corresponding payment date of interest thereon, were both extended by one year from September 26, 2020 to September 26, 2021.
-ORI may elect to convert the Debenture into common shares of the Company at a conversion price equal to the lesser of CAD\$2.54 per share and the 5-day volume weighted average trading price of the common shares on the date of conversion.
+The Debenture bore interest at 10% per annum, and initially matured on September 26, 2020.
+In July 2020, the maturity date of the Debenture, and the corresponding payment date of interest thereon, were both extended by one year from September 26, 2020 to September 26, 2021.
+Prior to conversion, as described below, ORI was able to elect to convert the Debenture into common shares of the Company at a conversion price equal to the lesser of CAD\$2.54 per share and the 5-day volume weighted average trading price of the common shares on the date of conversion.
 We granted the Vision Leader a security interest in all of our assets, including our patents and other intellectual property, as security for our obligations under the Debenture.